Katherine of Ledbury

-Katherine of Ledbury (also known as Katherine de Audley or St. Katherine of Ledbury; born 1272) was a Gloucestershire-born noblewoman of the 13th century who became an anchoress in Ledbury, Herefordshire.
-Although never officially canonized, Katherine was the subject of William Wordsworth's sonnet, “St. Catherine of Ledbury,” and is remembered as a patron saint of that town.
-She has often been confused with the 4th-century martyr Catherine of Alexandria, whose cult in Ledbury preexisted hers.
+Katherine of Ledbury (also known as Katherine de Audley or St Katherine of Ledbury; born 1272) was a Gloucestershire-born noblewoman of the 13-14th centuries who became an anchoress in Ledbury, Herefordshire.
+Although never officially canonised, Katherine was the subject of William Wordsworth's sonnet, “St. Catherine of Ledbury,” and is remembered as a patron saint of that town.
+She has often been confused with the 4th-century martyr, Catherine of Alexandria, whose cult in Ledbury preexisted hers.

 Life

 The site of Brimpsfield Castle in Gloucestershire, Katherine's birthplace.

 Katherine was born in 1271 in Brimpsfield, Gloucestershire, to John Giffard, 1st Baron Giffard, the owner of Brimpsfield Castle, and Maud de Longspée, a great-granddaughter of King John.
 In 1287 or 1288, when Katherine was 15 or 16 years old, she married Baron Nicholas de Audley and had two sons and a daughter, the first when she was 17 years old.
 After both her husband and her father died in 1299, she came into a large inheritance, including lands and property in Carmarthenshire, Shropshire, Staffordshire, and Cheshire.

 She later became an anchoress in Ledbury.
-Various sources suggest she originally went missing on 25 February 1308, the day of King Edward II's coronation, before finally appearing in Ledbury as a recluse.
+Various sources suggest she originally went missing on 25 February 1308, the day of King Edward II's coronation, before appearing in Ledbury as a recluse.
 The scholar Liz Herbert McAvoy has speculated that Katherine's disappearance and reappearance in Ledbury may have been an attempt to avoid being married to another lord after the death of her husband, which McAvoy claimed was common practice at that time.
 Indeed, McAvoy explained that Katherine must have been "one of the most desirable widows of the [Welsh border] region"; the fact that she didn't immediately remarry would have been unusual at the time, providing "fodder for a future mythologising of her life."

-According to the antiquarian Rotha Mary Clay, Katherine gave away part of her maternal inheritance in 1312, and based on the location of the deed, it is likely she was already living in Ledbury and that the bishop had enclosed her as an anchoress in the church of St. Michael and All Angels.
+According to the antiquarian Rotha Mary Clay, Katherine gave away part of her maternal inheritance in 1312, and based on the location of the deed, it is likely she was already living in Ledbury and that the bishop had enclosed her as an anchoress in the Church of St Michael and All Angels, Ledbury.
 John Masefield clarified these claims, stating that in November 1308, Katherine had obtained a license to grant her dower-lands to her son Nicholas in return for an annual payment of £100 for her sustenance.
 Masefield concluded this may have been "her first step toward withdrawal from the world."